 Special holiday assistance programs are run by many non-profits and charities.
 What may be offered includes free toys or presents for children, or churches serve a hot meal at Thanksgiving or Christmas as well.
 Many other groups have referrals to events, such as Angel Tree or a Christmas box of food.
 Continue Snohomish County holiday programs.

-Snohomish County American Red Cross – The charity can help with payment on Snohomish County Public Utility District bills.
+A energy bill program that was run by the Red Cross in the past is now operated by Saint Vincent de Paul.
+The charity can help with payment on Snohomish County Public Utility District bills.
 Income guidelines are in place.
 The applicant needs to also have a disconnect notice and have previously applied for government energy bill assistance from LIHEAP.
-The program is run from 2530 Lombard Ave, Everett, WA, 98201, (425) 252-4103
+The program is run from Saint Vincent of Snohomish, and the intake number is (425)355-3504.

 Funds for rental costs or security deposits- Homeless families, or very low income residents with an eviction notice, take priority when applying for help.
 There are several non-profits and government agencies to turn to for rent assistance in Snohomish County.